-How a team of illustrators changed the way digital product companies communicate with consumers.
+How a team of illustrators changed the way digital product companies communicate with consumers through illustration.

 There’s this phrase that been thrown around a lot recently in the design community, “the dribbleization of design”.
 This is in reference to the similarities of work from designers and illustrators on dribble.com and its bleed-over into especially digital product marketing.
 Through a search for illustration on Dibble, you can start to see how many of the most popular “shots” have strong similarities despite the artists being from different parts of the world and working on very different projects.
 It seems as if one side effect of strengthening the design/illustration community’s interconnectivity is that trends become more pervasive.

-A descriptive breakdown of the style as it is today:
+A descriptive breakdown of the illustration style as it is today:

 - Round “blob-like” figures